zoxpx/pxdocs/content/reference/CLI/role.md

 ---

 ## Overview
-This document outlines how to manage your own custom roles for fine-grained access control within your _PX_ clusters.
+This document outlines how to manage your own custom roles for fine-grained access control within your Portworx clusters.

 ## Default Roles
-_PX_ comes with a few standard roles that you can use when issuing tokens to users:
+Portworx comes with a few standard roles that you can use when issuing tokens to users:

 *   __system.admin:__ can run any command
 *   __system.view:__ can only run read-only commands